-If you’ve come by Simple Clean Living, then you no doubt have been looking for ways to be healthier.
+If you’ve come by my site, then you no doubt have been looking for ways to have a healthy life.
 Maybe you’ve been dealing with some minor symptoms and want relief.
 Perhaps you deal with a tremendous amount of stress and want to feel better.
 In order to have optimal health, there are certain things you need.
 Or maybe you just want to optimize your health by simplifying and cleaning up your life.

 When it comes to living a healthy life, there are certain things that you must have.
 In fact, there are 9 things that you will need.

 The 9 things you need for a healthy life

 When it comes to health, what you eat IS important!
 You will never be able to reclaim the energy and vitality you want while eating a diet of junk food.
 The body is a machine and needs the proper food to run efficiently.
 Without the right food, the body will not get the proper nutrients it needs to function.
 Most factory-processed foods are depleted of natural vital nutrients, leaving them energetically dead.
 And certain ingredients found in these products may even deplete other nutrients in the body.

 The body was designed to consume whole, real foods.
 Those foods are rich in nutrients and high in the energy that the body needs to repair itself and function properly.
 If you consume a diet that is heavy in processed foods and do not consume enough whole foods, the body will become nutrient-depleted.
 The more nutrient-depleted it becomes, the more you will experience symptoms as your energy becomes depleted.
 Ultimately, chronic illness will result.

 You may be aware of many of the common culinary herbs used in cooking.
 And while herbs such as these are used to flavor the food you cook, they have other benefits as well.
 Nature has created its own medicine.
 Medicinal plants, particularly herbs have been used for thousands of years to help heal the body.
 Many of the culinary herbs you have in your cupboard come with some great health benefits.